SamitIntern/Supermarket2/README.md

 *Let's see the current state of our repository*

 This is to see the current state of the repository i.e. what all products are in the repository currently.
-Type the following in your web browser:
+Curl the following URL:

 `http://localhost:8080/supermarket/all/showall/`

-Your browser tab should look like this:
+Your terminal should look like this:

 ![alt text](https://github.com/SamitIntern/Supermarket2/blob/Samit/Screenshots/Repository%20Search.png "Repository Search")

-Please note that in the above steps we have added a product which has an ID as 5 and deleted a product with ID as 1.
-Both the changes are being reflected here.

 ***

 *Let's look for a particular product in the repository*

-To look for a particular product in the repository, type the following in your web browser:
+To look for a particular product in the repository, curl the following URL:

 `http://localhost:8080/supermarket/2/`